"Dreaming of Bali's sunny shores? April is the sweet spot for beach weather. Lace up your boots for epic trails and stunning landscapes."

 Why Visit Bali?

-Bali enchants as Indonesia's spiritual and tropical paradise, where emerald rice terraces cascade down volcanic hillsides, ancient Hindu temples release fragrant incense into tropical air, and world-class surf breaks meet pristine beaches fringed by palm trees.
-This Island of the Gods balances sacred tradition with modern tourism—witness Kecak fire dances at clifftop Uluwatu Temple as the sun sets over the Indian Ocean, join purification ceremonies at holy water temple Tirta Empul, and observe elaborate offerings placed at roadside shrines throughout the day.
-Ubud serves as Bali's cultural heart, surrounded by monkey forests, art galleries in converted rice barns, and yoga retreats promising wellness and enlightenment.
+Bali enchants as Indonesia's spiritual and tropical paradise, where emerald rice terraces cascade down volcanic hillsides, ancient Hindu temples release fragrant incense into humid tropical air, and world-class surf breaks meet pristine beaches fringed by swaying coconut palms.
+This Island of the Gods balances sacred Balinese Hindu tradition practiced by 87% of the 4.3 million population with modern mass tourism that brings over 6 million annual visitors—witness hypnotic Kecak fire dances at clifftop Uluwatu Temple as the sun sets over the Indian Ocean in orange and pink glory, join purification ceremonies at holy water temple Tirta Empul where Balinese Hindus bathe under spring-fed spouts, and observe elaborate canang sari offerings (banana-leaf baskets filled with flowers, incense, and rice) placed daily at roadside shrines, doorways, and temples throughout the island.
+Ubud serves as Bali's cultural and spiritual heart nestled inland among emerald valleys, surrounded by Sacred Monkey Forest where around a thousand long-tailed macaques roam ancient temple ruins, art galleries showcasing traditional and contemporary Balinese painting in converted rice barns along the Campuhan Ridge Walk, and yoga retreats promising wellness, meditation, and enlightenment along the Ayung River where rice paddies frame luxury resorts.

 What to Do